 Arsenic is found in soil and water in some areas, and in some foods.
 It occurs naturally and from human activity.
-Arsenic compounds were used extensively as pesticides and wood preservatives, but these uses have been mostly phased out.
-There are different forms of arsenic, some of which may cause health problems and others that are not a health concern.
+Arsenic compounds were used extensively as pesticides and wood preservatives in the past, but these uses have mostly been phased out.
+There are different forms of arsenic, some of which may cause health problems, and others that are not a health concern.

 - Some foods, including:

 - Seafood, especially shellfish.
 The form of arsenic in seafood is not considered to be a health concern.

 - Rice and foods with rice-based ingredients, such as some hot and cold cereals, some infant formulas, and rice cakes.
 Rice plants can take up arsenic from water or soil.

 - Hijiki seaweed (short, black, noodle-like seaweed).

 - Drinking water sources in some places, such as parts of the Central Valley and some areas in Southern California.